tesskbot/moveloot_public/README.md

 ## Toolkit

 I used python's pandas package for data cleaning and processing, scikit learn for k-means clustering and model creation, folium for mapping, and flask and bootstrap to create the dashboard.
-All the code I wrote for this project was delivered to Move Loot, and a subset of that code is (on github)[https://github.com/tesskbot/moveloot_public].
-The slides I created to present this project (are here)[https://tesskbot.github.io/slides].
+All the code I wrote for this project was delivered to Move Loot, and a subset of that code is [on github](https://github.com/tesskbot/moveloot_public).
+The slides I created to present this project [are here](https://tesskbot.github.io/slides).
 I loved the opportunity to learn a ton of new things while working on this project, and hope to write future posts describing the more technical details of those tools.

 ## Summary